KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking.md

 ##### Image Layout

 Image Layout state is recorded and validated twice.
-During command recording, data in `CMD_BUFFER_STATE` is used to track the current layouts as commands are recorded.
+During command recording, data in `vvl::CommandBuffer` is used to track the current layouts as commands are recorded.
 During queue submission, the layout state is validated again and then copied into a global data structure so that it can be used in subsequent command buffers.
-This validation is discussed in more detail in the VkImage / IMAGE_STATE section.
+This validation is discussed in more detail in the VkImage / vvl::Image section.

 ##### QFO Transfers